 In the long-term, the frequency of property inspections will largely depend on the type of tenants you have and what kind of relationship you have with them.
 Once your tenants have been there more than two years and you are happy that they are looking after the place, you might be happy enough to just do an annual inspection.

-Give Notice Before an Inspection
+Give Tenants Notice Before Conducting a Property Inspection

 Landlords can’t just turn up uninvited.
 You must give a tenant notice before you carry out a property inspection.